-&lt;sup>28/ Monetary policy decisions can also be made at unscheduled meetings, but such meetings are very rare.
-At unscheduled meetings, the Report has not been accompanied by Monetary Policy Reports.
+29 Monetary policy decisions can also be made at unscheduled meetings, but such meetings are very rare.
+At unscheduled meetings the report has not been accompanied by monetary policy reports.

-Shortly thereafter the Executive Board meets to make a preliminary decision on the main scenario and the alternative forecasts in the Monetary Policy Report.
-The editorial work on the Monetary Policy Report is a parallel process and the text is regularly checked in editorial meetings at the Department.
-The members of the Executive Board also get opportunities to give their input to the Report at the meetings where the forecasts are discussed.
-At an editorial meeting with the Executive Board one week before the monetary policy meeting the Executive Board makes a preliminary decision on the Monetary Policy Report.
+Policy Report is a parallel process and the text is regularly checked in editorial meetings at the department.
+The members of the Executive board also get opportunities to give their input to the report at the meetings where the forecasts are discussed.
+At an editorial meeting with the Executive board one week before the monetary policy meeting the Executive board makes a preliminary decision on the monetary policy report.

 The monetary policy meeting usually begins with a brief update on the financial markets, including market's expectations of monetary policy since the editorial meeting a few days earlier.
 This is followed by a summary of the main elements in the Monetary Policy Report.
-Thereafter the Members of the Executive Board reads the motivation for their votes.
+Thereafter the members of the Executive board reads the motivation for their votes.
 Normally, there is no discussion and the meeting ends.
 The meeting typically lasts 1-2 hours.
 At times there has been more discussion at the monetary policy meeting.
-Note also that the Executive Board may change both forecasts in the Report and their vote at this meeting.
-If that should happen, there is time as the Report is published in the morning the day after the monetary policy meeting.
+Note also that the Executive board may change both forecasts in the report and their vote at this meeting.
+If that should happen, there is time as the report is published in the morning the day after the monetary policy meeting.